ktravers/pollparty/README.md

 ### Who's Ahead Now?

-Answers the question: who's ahead in the polls right now?
+A simple web app for answering that urgent question: who's ahead in the polls right now?
+Results based on data from the [Huffington Post Pollster API](http://elections.huffingtonpost.com/pollster/api).

 #### Development/Contribution